sclorg/helm-charts/README.md

 Each helm chart name has to contain file OWNERS.
 E.g. [OWNERS](./charts/redhat/postgresql-imagestreams/OWNERS)

-Each helm chart change, in [templates](./charts/redhat/postgresql-persistent/0.0.1/templates) or [OWNERS](./charts/redhat/postgresql-persistent/OWNERS) file has to increase version
+Each helm chart change, in [templates](./charts/redhat/postgresql-persistent/0.0.1/templates) or [OWNERS](./charts/redhat/postgresql-persistent/OWNERS) file has to bump version

 ### How to test Helm chart

-For Helm chart testing you should have a connection to OpenShift 4 cluster and download and install oc binary.
+As a prerequisite to testing Helm charts, you need to be connected to the OpenShift 4 cluster using the oc binary generated from the cluster itself.
-For access to OpenShift 4 cluster please ask phracek@redhat.com.
+To get access to OpenShift 4 cluster please ask phracek@redhat.com.

 #### Create a Helm chart package

-Before any testing proposes and deploying Helm chart to OpenShift cluster, you have to create a package by command:
+Before any testing proposes and deploying Helm chart to OpenShift cluster, you have to create a package using command:

 ```commandline
 $ helm package <path_to_helm_chart>
 ```

-E.g. in case of postgresql-persistent Helm chart you see message, like:
+E.g. Using postgresql-persistent Helm chart:

 ```commandline
 $ helm package charts/redhat/postgresql-persistent/0.0.1